F.A.Q. By New Players

 A: There are several things that will be important to bring to your first event.
 Probably the most important is comfortable boots.
 There is a comprehensive list in the New Players section of our website.

 A: No, you do not need to know ALL the rules.
-Death and Dying, along with lower level spells and their effects will be the best things to become familiar with.
+Death and Dying, along with your character's abilities, will be the best things to become familiar with.
 There will be a variety of people available through out the event to help answer any questions you may have.
-To download the 9th Edition rule book, please click here.

 Q: Will there be people to help me?